Last Updated on June 3, 2023 by Dave Farquhar

 Electrical box screw size for outlets and switches

-The most common electrical box screw size is a 6-32 machine screw, and you can take advantage of this to try to save yourself a trip, or buy yourself some time to reduce the number of trips.
+The most common electrical box screw size, whether the box is metal or plastic, is a 6-32 machine screw.
+You can take advantage of this to try to save yourself a trip, or buy yourself some time to reduce the number of trips.
 The most common size inside an electrical box is 6-32, and that’s also the same size screw that you use to hold cover plates on outlets and switches.
 So in a pinch, you can borrow a 6-32 from a light switch to verify the size.
 Use an oval-head screw for cover plates.
 Inside the box, use round-head screws to get the best electrical contact and prevent arcing.

 Just don’t try to substitute a #6 wood screw or sheet metal screw in an electrical box.
 The diameter is the same but the thread is different, so it will cross threads and damage them.